weiyangedward/IMMBoost/README.rst

 		5) negmsCRM.fasta : Negative msCRM seq for CRM vs CRM task.

-	2. sampleOutput/CRM_vs_CRM/ : a directory of output files.

-	3. sampleData/CRMsets/ : a directory of input data.
+	2. sampleData/CRMsets/ : a directory of input data.
 		Each sub directory contains a CRMset files.
+		When running this code on your own data set, please replace CRM sets in sampleData with your own CRM sets.

-	4. CRMGroup.txt : a list of grouping of CRMsets, where each row is a CRM group with the first column being the name of a target CRM set.
+	3. CRMGroup.txt : a list of grouping of CRMsets, where each row is a CRM group with the first column being the name of a target CRM set.
 		In the task of CRM vs CRM, training data will be